gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 }
 ```

-On HANA Cloud, "SELECT CDS METADATA" is not granted.
+On SAP HANA Cloud, "SELECT CDS METADATA" is not granted.

 ## The development_debug_role Role